 Travel at a slower speed.
-Many trailers have smaller wheels that turn at a faster rate than your car wheels.
-Resulting heat buildup can cause trailer wheel bearings to fail.
+Many trailers have smaller wheels that turn at a faster rate than your car wheels, resulting in heat buildup that can cause trailer wheel bearings to fail.

 Remember that the brakes on your vehicle probably were not designed to handle heavy trailer loads.
 A sudden stop at high speed could flip both the trailer and the car.